Pinggy-io/pinggy_website/content/blog/securely_accessing_remote_servers_with_ssh_proxyjump_and_jump_hosts.md

 ## Introduction

 In the field of network management and security, authentication to distant platforms is a basic requirement.
-Most of the time, it becomes impossible to establish a direct SSH connection with a remote server because of different network segmentation policies, firewall limitations, or extremely strict security measures at the organization’s end.
+Most of the time, it becomes impossible to establish a direct SSH connection with a remote server because of different network segmentation policies, firewall limitations, or extremely strict security measures at the organisation’s end.
 This is where Jump Hosts, commonly referred to as bastion hosts, fill the gap by providing means to connect two or more network segments.
 Together with SSH’s ProxyJump feature, they offer a secure way to connect to servers that otherwise cannot be reached.
-This guide dives into SSH ProxyJump and Jump Hosts, providing practical tips and configurations to maximize their effectiveness.
+This guide dives into SSH ProxyJump and Jump Hosts, providing practical tips and configurations to maximise their effectiveness.

+{{< image "securely_accessing_remote_servers_with_ssh_proxyjump_and_jump_hosts/thumbnail.webp" "thumbnail" >}}

 ## Understanding SSH and Its Importance